balaji2004/Path-Patterns/README.md

 2. **Run the Program:**
    - Load your sensor data into the workspace by replacing the line `load('clutch.mat')` with your own file, e.g., `load('mydata.mat')`.
-   - Execute the script to calculate the walking pattern, total steps, and environmental impact.
+   - Execute the main.m to calculate the walking pattern, total steps, and environmental impact.
    - Adjust the `weight` and `steps` variables as needed for a more personalized calculation of the environmental impact.

 ---